-A presentation by the developer credited with building the first web browser highlights this year’s poweredUP, Tampa Bay Tech’s technology festival.
+A presentation by a former Netscape developer highlights this year’s poweredUP, Tampa Bay Tech’s technology festival.

-Spence Murray, whose work as the lead developer at Netscape in the 1990s is chronicled in the National Geographic series Valley of the Boom, is among the speakers scheduled for poweredUP, the afternoon of May 23 in St. Petersburg.
+Spence Murray, whose work as a lead browser developer and a lead Unix browser developer at Netscape is chronicled in the National Geographic series Valley of the Boom, is among the speakers scheduled for poweredUP, the afternoon of May 23 in St. Petersburg.

 The annual event also will spotlight the results of a Tampa Bay Tech survey assessing the area’s technology community, as well as the first-ever award from the St. Pete Catalyst.

 Murray, now “instigator” at Salesforce, is a headliner for the event, as is Otto Berkes, co-founder of X-Box, who is making an encore appearance after speaking last year at poweredUP.
 Also on stage will be local tech executives who will talk about how they’ve led their companies to success.
 Some of the local speakers include Stu Sjouwerman, CEO of KnowBe4; Marcin Kleczynski, CEO of Malwarebytes; and chief information officers from Jabil, Moffitt, Nielsen and Tech Data.

 “PoweredUP to us is an opportunity to tell the stories of people who are making an impact in technology and also delivering to our attendees really executable thinking and ideas to take back to their teams,” said Jill St. Thomas, CRO and executive director at Tampa Bay Tech, Florida’s largest technology council.
 “We know it’s a lot to ask to take an afternoon away from your from office, so we want to make sure that everyone who comes out leaves feeling inspired or challenged, some nugget of wisdom will stay with them and maybe push them to go in a direction they hadn’t thought of before.”